Kate Middleton Hair Color: How to Get Honey Bronde Look

 Kate’s color is never a flat, single process.
 Her stylists use specific techniques to maintain “royal” standards:

-• Face-Framing Balayage: Highlights are placed strategically around the face (the “money piece”) but blended seamlessly so there are no harsh lines.
+• Face-Framing Balayage: Highlights are placed strategically around the face, known as the “money piece.”
+They are blended seamlessly.
+This ensures there are no harsh lines.

 • Babylights: These are ultra-thin highlights that mimic the way a child’s hair lightens in the summer.
 They provide dimension without making her look like a traditional “highlighted blonde.”

-• Root Smudging: This keeps the color near the scalp slightly darker and more natural, allowing for “effortless maintenance” as her hair grows out between appointments.
+• Root Smudging: This technique keeps the color near the scalp slightly darker.
+It appears more natural, allowing for “effortless maintenance” as her hair grows out between appointments.

 4. How to Ask Your Stylist